mas-bandwidth/gafferongames/content/post/client_server_connection.md

 First person shooters send **time critical data**.

-Time critical data is timestamped and must be received before that time to be useful.
-If time critical data arrives late, it's useless and is thrown away.
+Time critical data is timestamped and must be received before that time in order to be useful.
+If time critical data arrives late, it is useless and is thrown away.

 So... why can't we use TCP for time critical data?

 The core problem with TCP is **head of line blocking**.

 TCP delivers all data reliably and in-order.
-To do this on top of IP which is unreliable and unordered, TCP holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.
+To do this on top of IP, which is unreliable and unordered, TCP holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.

-To see why this is a problem for time critical data, consider a game server sending 10 packets per-second to a client, where the client advances forward in time and wants to display the most recent state of the world to the player.
+To see why this is such a huge problem for time critical data, consider a game server sending 10 packets per-second to a client, where the client advances forward in time and wants to display the most recent state of the world to the player.
 You know, like pretty much every FPS out there:

         t = 10.0
         t = 10.1